imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 </div>

--   {% include bc content='Strahler Analysis'%} Conducts Strahler Analysis on the selected reconstruction.
+-   {% include bc path='Strahler Analysis'%} Conducts Strahler Analysis on the selected reconstruction.
 Note only one reconstruction may be analysed at a time.

 <div align="left">